 Strategy Offer this resource to Sjogren’s-savvy rheumatologists or any other clinicians interested in the latest Sjogren’s news and research.

 5. Patient (and clinician!) education brochures.
 There are many excellent brochures, listed by topic.
 The “What is Sjogren’s” brochure provides a detailed snapshot of the disease.
 Clinicians may order free glossy copies from the Sjogren’s Foundation using the phone number on the brochures.

 The Challenge Your clinician does not appear to appreciate the wide spectrum of Sjogren’s manifestations.

 Strategy Print out a copy of the “What is Sjogren’s” brochure from the website and circle the phone number where they can order free copies.
 Offering a "freebie" is a good way to encourage clinicians to read more about Sjogren's.
 Hopefully, they will read the brochure!

 6. Exploring Sjogren’s videos.
 These are fantastic!
 Every new patient can benefit from watching Season 1, Episodes 1 and 2 to learn about Sjogren’s and what it is like to live with.
 Episode 3 addresses pregnancy.
 Clinicians can quickly familiarize themselves with the needs of Sjogren’s patients by watching these videos.

 The Challenge Many OB/GYNS remain unaware that special pregnancy risks may occur, especially in SSA positive patients.

 Strategy I encourage pregnant women (or those considering pregnancy) to share the link to Episode 3 with their OB/GYN, preferably ahead of the visit.
 They can let the clinician know that they would like to discuss any special pregnancy monitoring and management at the next visit.

-How to use tools from Sjogren’s Advocate aimed at PCPs
+How to use tools from Sjogren’s Advocate with PCPs